What Age Should I Bring My Child?

 Show them how excited you are to be going to the dentist.
-How much of a responsible person are your being.
+How much of a responsible person are you?
 Share a few laughs with the staff and dentist to convey the friendship.
 Get the child to be excited for their time.

 Play Dentist at Home

 A great way to get your child ready for the dentist includes playing dentist at home by counting and brushing your child’s teeth.